 Hopefully they will inspire…

-Simple clean lines
+Keep simple clean lines

 In Scandinavian homes you will usually find clean lines throughout the space.
 This will be shown through objects, the way the design is laid out together with other elements.
 All to reinforce the simple feel.

 Being surrounded by forest and nature is common in these countries.
 And with that you will also commonly find plants and flowers in these spaces.
 Plants and flowers are very easily accessible.
 For people living in houses they usually pick fresh flowers in their own garden and for the other, during summer and spring months, the forests have plenty of them.
 If you are going for this look, investing in some knowledge around how to care for plants and flowers might be handy.